gooddata/gooddata-ui-sdk/docs/content/en/latest/references/dashboard_component/dashboard_plugins_api.md

       using custom components, use tags.
 You can assign arbitrary tags to your insight objects and then use this method to register a renderer for the insight widgets that have this tag.

-      To learn how to tag insights, see either the GoodData platform or GoodData.CN API documentation.
+      To learn how to tag insights, see the GoodData Cloud API documentation.

 * To **add additional elements on top of the insight widgets** that are rendered using the built-in renderers, the insight widget customization API provides a method to register a "decorator" called `withCustomDecorator()`.